mparno/fenics-web/source/developer.rst

 Using Bazaar
 ************

-A quick reference for using Bazaar can be found `here
+Here is a quick reference for `using Bazaar
 <http://doc.bazaar-vcs.org/bzr.2.0/en/quick-reference/index.html>`_.
 Below follows a few useful commands for Bazaar.